 Each metric will have an assessment tool identified and will be assessed annually using quantifiable and qualitative information, when appropriate.

-Metric: Completion of the application for The Carnegie Foundation for the Advancement of Teaching Elective Community Engagement Classification

-Target: Application is completed in full every year
+Metric: Student participation in community service

+Target: Increase student participation in community service

+Source: CCESR

 Metric: Community satisfaction with Central sponsored/affiliated activities

-Target: Improve the level of satisfaction with community engagement efforts for members of the campus and the community
+Target: Community members are progressively more satisfied with Central's community engagement efforts

+Source: CCESR

 Metric: Number of community engagement activities, partners and participants

 Target: Continually increase the number of community engagement partnerships, the number of events, and the number of participants

-Metric: Number and value of community engagement grants and funded events

-Target: Annually, increase the number and value of externally funded community engagement grants

-Metric: Number of collaborations between Central and K-12 partners

-Target: Increase the number of events and participants in Central and K-12 collaborations
+Source: CCESR

+Metric: Student participation in experiential learning opportunities

+Target: Number and percentage of undergraduate students who participated in experiential learning opportunities

+Source: CLR

 Goal 5: Assuring Sustainability for the Future

-Central Connecticut State University provides quality and affordable education to the hardworking citizens of New Britain, the region and the state.
-To successfully achieve our mission and vision, Central is committed to looking at creative and cost-effective ways to remain financially stable while continuing to meet the needs of our 21st century students in a changing landscape.
+Central provides quality and affordable education to the hardworking residents of New Britain, the region, and the state.
+To successfully achieve our mission and vision, Central is committed to fiscal responsibility and to finding creative and cost-effective ways to meet the needs of our students in a rapidly changing landscape.

-In order to achieve these goals, the University will continue to implement a financially sustainable model supplemented by entrepreneurial and philanthropic efforts, innovative partnerships and increased external support for funded research activities.
+In order to achieve these goals, the University will continue to implement financially sustainable strategies supplemented by entrepreneurial and philanthropic efforts, innovative partnerships, and increased external support for funded activities and operations.
 We will advance our mission by enhancing financial aid, supporting academic pursuits, providing research and community engagement grants and funding initiatives like the endowed chairs and centers of excellence.
-In the face of financial obstacles and socioeconomic shifts, Central will build upon its strengths and develop creative ways to remain an engine of social and economic development within Connecticut.
+In the face of financial uncertainties, Central will build upon its strengths to drive economic and workforce development within Connecticut.